Material Synthesis and Additive Manufacturing

 Hydrogel-derived Metals and Ceramics

-Personnel: Dr. Kai Narita (Alumnus), Max Saccone (Ph.D. student in Chemical Engineering), and Dr. Daryl Yee (Alumnus)
+Personnel: Dr. Kai Narita (Alumnus), Max Saccone (Ph.D. student in Chemical Engineering), Dr. Daryl Yee (Alumnus), and Seneca Velling (Ph.D. student in Materials Science)

 The materials that are compatible with VP are largely limited to polymers, with ceramics and metals being challenging to fabricate.
 We developed a process that combines in-situ solution combustion synthesis with VP to fabricate metals and ceramics from hydrogels.
 This process is facile, compositionally versatile, and compatible with any VP technique.